 The first recipe that I wanted to make out of the cookbook was the banh mi sandwich.
 This is a genius recipe: it delivers the right flavors and does so with a shortcut method.
 Normally, this dish calls for pickled vegetables that take time to brine.
 Instead, in this recipe the vegetables take a quick soak in a marinade, then with the addition of sweet chili sauce, all the right flavors are there.
 This sandwich has perfect balance: sweet and savory, soft and crunchy.
 It can even have a kick if you'd like.

-- 2 red and 2 yellow veggie sweet mini peppers* (no heat), seeds and stem removed, cut into thin strips (about ⅓ cup)
+- 4 sweet mini peppers* no heat, seeds and stem removed, cut into thin strips (about ⅓ cup)

 - 1 teaspoon rice wine vinegar